padloc/padloc/security.md

 ##### Notes:

--   In practice, the members account id and email and the organization id are included in the respective signatures to protect these from tempering as well.
+-   In practice, the member's account id and email and the organization id are included in the respective signatures to protect these from tempering as well.

--   Since `p` needs to be sufficiently short to be conveniently entered by hand, it can potentially be guessed by eavesdroppers which would allow them to successfully perform a man-in-the-middle attach by injecting their own public key.
+-   Since `p` needs to be sufficiently short to be conveniently entered by hand, it can potentially be guessed by eavesdroppers which would allow them to successfully perform a man-in-the-middle attack by injecting their own public key.
 This is mitigated by using a sufficiently large iteration count `i` and invalidating key exchanges after a certain amount of time.